octue/octue-sdk-python/docs/source/services.rst

 Octue Twined services
 =====================

-There's a growing range of live :ref:`services <service_definition>` in the Octue ecosystem that you can query.
-Currently, all of them are related to wind energy.
+There's a growing range of live :ref:`services <service_definition>` in the Octue ecosystem that you can query, mostly related to wind energy and other renewables.
 Here's a quick glossary of terms before we tell you more:

 .. admonition:: Definitions